bhavyamistry/Shatranj-Chess-Openings-Analyzer-with-GenAI-for-Explainable-AI/README.md

 FLASK_RUN_PORT = 3000
 APP_SECRET_KEY = IOAJODJAD89ADYU9A78YGD
 ```
-2.THEN RUN THE FOLLOWING IN THE TERMNINAL WITHIN THE ENVIROMENT
+3. THEN RUN THE FOLLOWING IN THE TERMINAL WITHIN THE ENVIRONMENT
 ```
 pip3 install -r requirements.txt
 ```
-3.TO RUN THE SERVER USE
+4. TO RUN THE SERVER USE
 ```
 flask run
 ```